precice/micro-manager/paper.md

 The Micro Manager facilitates coupling between simulation softwares which solve problems at different physical scales.
 Broadly speaking, simulation-based analysis is an effective tool to gain insights in real-world scenarios without incurring the high cost of prototyping and testing.
 Complex simulations are oftentimes broken down into simpler components which are resolved by tailor-made software.
-Such complex simulations can be of multi-physics nature, meaning different physics is solved in different parts of the domain.
+Such complex simulations can be of multi-physics nature, meaning different physics solved in different parts of the domain.
 To do such multi-physics simulations, we can couple different softwares together in a black-box manner.
-In some scenarios, the coupling is not just between different physics, but also physical scales.
+In some scenarios, the coupling is not just between different physics, but also different physical scales.
 The Micro Manager, together with the coupling library preCICE [@preCICE_v2], enables such a multiscale, multi-physics coupling.
 In two-scale coupled scenarios, the coarse scale can be referred to as a macro scale, and the fine scale can be the micro scale.
 The name *Micro Manager* is derived from its core functionality of controlling a set of micro scale simulations and coupling them to one macro scale simulation via preCICE.